open-education-hub/operating-systems/content/chapters/io/lab/content/file-descriptors.md

 To determine this, we make another `read()` call, which will return **0** if the cursor is already at **EOF** (end of file).

 The same goes for `write()`: its return value may differ from the intended number of bytes to write.
-Partial writes should also be handled at the application level and the way to do this is by using loops.
+Partial writes should also be handled at the application level, and the way to do this is by using loops.

 **Remember:**
 **It is mandatory that we always use `read()` and `write()` inside `while` loops.**